Lirkalyn2/GOMOKU_CAU/README.md

 To trains the AI against itself you can either use `./Gomoku AI` for two matches or `./Gomoku AI 18` for 18 matches.

+The AI file is `./ML_files/random-file` so make sure you have it for the best experience, the new moves are registered to it, when the game is over.

 Have FUN !!!